-A series of new rail passenger shelters made in Accoya have been installed in Greater Anglia, with a positive response from the public.
+A series of new rail passenger shelters made in Accoya have been installed with a positive response from the public.

-Stringent regulations which demand a 50 year service life for shelters, coupled with Abellio Greater Anglia’s support to install more sustainable and aesthetically pleasing products, led transport design firm Benjamin Stedman to recommend Accoya® wood as the material of choice for their Natural Shelter range.
+Stringent regulations which demand a 50 year service life for shelters, coupled with Abellio Greater Anglia’s support to install more sustainable and aesthetically pleasing products, led transport design firm Benjamin Stedman to recommend Accoya wood as the material of choice for their Natural Shelter range.
 The shelters have taken on a truly modern design – based on durable renewable materials.
-Accoya® wood was ideal for this project as, not only does it come with an exceptional above ground guarantees of up to 50 years above fresh water and 25 years below it, but its superior structural stability, high durability and low maintenance needs make it a unique solution that will stand the test of time.
+Accoya wood was ideal for this project as, not only does it come with an exceptional above ground guarantee of up to 50 years and 25 years below it, but its superior structural stability, high durability and low maintenance needs make it a unique solution that will stand the test of time.